Table of Contents:

 If a student employee believes an error has been made in his/her check, the supervisor and/or the Financial Aid Office should be contacted.
 Students should retain check stubs for monitoring total wages earned.

 Pay Dates are bi-weekly.
-Payroll disbursements go through the student employees BankMobile account.
+Payroll disbursements go through the student employees selected payroll preference with BankMobile.

 RCTC reserves the right to apply payroll checks to any unpaid charges.
 These charges may include but are not limited to: tuition, fees, textbook charges, application fees, parking fines, library fines, special course fees and late fees.